 Liquid alkali cleaning, which can be combined with a high-current-density assist, is an important part of making high quality galvanize and galvanneal.
-It removes residual rolling oils and iron fines from the surface by cleaning in hot alkali (possibly with an electrolytic assist), using scrub brushes, followed by rinsing and hot air drying.
+It removes residual rolling oils and iron fines from the surface by cleaning in hot alkali (some lines have an electrolytic assist), with scrub brushes, followed by rinsing and hot air drying.
 This cleansing of the surface prior to annealing contributes towards excellent coating adhesion, optimum appearance and better paintability.
-It also removes loose ironbearing debris from the surface that could get carried through to the zinc bath and form pot dross or surface dross on the strip.
+It also removes loose iron-bearing debris from the surface that could get carried through to the zinc bath, forming pot top dross or surface dross on the strip.

 Alone, or in combination with liquid cleaning, some hot-dip lines use direct flame cleaning.
-The strip is heated in a direct-fired, non-oxidizing vertical furnace, which volatilizes the organic surface contaminants and can reduce small amounts of FeO to Fe.
+The strip is heated in a multi zone, direct-fired, non-oxidizing furnace, which volatilizes the organic surface contaminants and can reduce small amounts of iron oxide to iron.
+The furnace zone temperatures are typically in excess of 2300°F [1260°C] to maximize the potential for reducing the oxides on the strip.
+It is important to not have a highly oxidizing atmosphere to prevent the oils from burning and leaving behind a carbon residue.